ABHIJITH-EA/url-shortner/README.md

 ## Troubleshooting

--  Make sure you have Node.js and npm installed, and dependencies are properly installed.
+-  Make sure you have Node.js and npm installed, and dependencies are properly installed